 A Gorfian Doom

 Gorf is also on the vanguard of synthesized human speech, utilizing the SC-01 speech synthesis chip by Votrax.
 Emulating a human voice by use of speech blocks called phonemes allows for lesser memory requirements than using actual digitized phrases, a process that the company says gives the chip a nearly unlimited vocabulary.
 With up to 64 phonemes at its disposal, the Votrax chip offers a much higher quality voice than what was available in first talking game Stratovox, along with a low data rate of 70 – 100 bits per second.
 In Gorf it is used to generate an astounding 25 sentences during attract mode and game play.
-In fact, the brutal taunts that the game throws out at players become infamous, including such memorable lines as “I devour coins!”, “Your end draws near” and “You will meet a Gorfian doom!”.
+In fact, the brutal taunts that the game throws out at players become infamous, including such memorable lines as “Your end draws near” and “You will meet a Gorfian doom!”.
+Gamers’s wallets also start receiving a truthful warning emanating from the cabinet when Gorf is released to arcades in April of 1981: “I devour coins!”
 Jay Fenton apparently creates a sequel called Ms. Gorf in 1982, but the game appears to exist only as uncompiled code on development floppy discs.

 Sources (Click to view; inert links are kept for historical purposes)

 “1981: The Year In Review.”
 Cash Box, 26 Dec.
 1981, p.
 88. Internet Archive, archive.org/details/cashbox43unse_30/page/88.
 April: Midway debuts “Gorf”

 “Votrax Offers Speech Chip with Unlimited Words.”
 Leisure Time Electronics, 1980, p.
 41. Votrax, a division of Federal Screw Works, has introduced a speech synthesis chip with “unlimited” vocabulary…